TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

 Activates one or more extensions by key.
 Marks extensions as active, sets them up and clears caches for every activated extension.

-This command is only available in non composer mode.
+This command is deprecated (and hidden) in Composer mode.

 Arguments
 ^^^^^^^^^